subnetmasked/Scrinium/README.md

 | `SCRINIUM_HTTPS_ONLY`  | `0`                  | `1` to set `Secure` on cookies        |
 | `SCRINIUM_TRUST_PROXY` | `0`                  | `1` if behind a reverse proxy         |

+---

 ## Admin panel

 When signed in as an admin, the topbar shows an **Admin** link.

-- **Users**: add local users with username + password, toggle the admin flag, set new passwords, or delete accounts.
+- **Users** — add local users with username + password, toggle the admin flag, set new passwords, or delete accounts.
 The last admin cannot be demoted or deleted, and you cannot delete yourself.
-- **Categories**: define how the sidebar is organised.
+- **Categories** — define how the sidebar is organised.
 Each category has a display name, URL slug, a singular *noun* used in buttons (e.g.
   "server"), an icon (picked from a curated set), and an optional description. **Drag the cards to reorder** — order is saved instantly via XHR; up/down buttons remain for keyboard / no-JS users.
-Removing a category leaves the on-disk folder intact unless you tick "Also delete data/<slug>/" — it then shows up under **Other**.
+Removing a category leaves the on-disk folder intact unless you tick *"Also delete `data/<slug>/`"* — it then shows up under **Other**.
-- **LDAP**: enable LDAP, set server URI, optional bind DN/password, search base, user filter (use `{username}` as the placeholder), StartTLS, cert verification, and auto-provisioning of LDAP users on first login.
+- **LDAP** — enable LDAP, set server URI, optional bind DN/password, search base, user filter (use `{username}` as the placeholder), StartTLS, cert verification, and auto-provisioning of LDAP users on first login.
 Click **Test connection** to verify before saving.

+---

 ## The dashboard